TROUT IDENTIFICATION

 -

-Some spots are red leading into spawning season
+Some turn red before spawning season

 -

-Most spots are surrounded by a pale halo
+Most are surrounded by a pale halo

 BROOK TROUT